toradex/meta-toradex-security/docs/README-secure-debug.md

 - The debug configuration is locked last, after every mode fuse has been programmed.
 - The Secure Debug fuses must be programmed before closing the device.

+For a first device, consider deferring two of the generated commands until authenticated debug has actually been demonstrated with your probe:

+- the one that locks the response key, so that the programmed key can still be read back for diagnosis; and
+- the one that blocks the HAB software path (`TDX_SECURE_DEBUG_SJC_HEO`), so that path remains available as a recovery route.

+Program the remaining fuses first, verify the three cases above, and only then program these two and repeat the verification.
+Once they are programmed, a device whose response key does not work can no longer be debugged.

 On a closed device, the hardened U-Boot command policy blocks fuse programming.
 Therefore, a device that is closed before the Secure Debug fuses are programmed cannot be provisioned for Secure Debug later.

+## Board-level prerequisites

+Authenticated debug also depends on the carrier board exposing the debug interface, which is outside the control of this layer.
+Check this before concluding that a fused device is faulty.

+On iMX6 for example, a pin called JTAG_MOD decides whether the debug interface is available at all.
+When it is high, the SoC only offers boundary scan and no debugger can reach the CPU, whatever the fuses say.
+The pin has an internal pull-up and is therefore high by default, so the board has to pull it low for debugging to be possible.
+On **Colibri iMX6**, this means pulling SODIMM pin 180 to GND.
+On the Colibri Evaluation Board V3.2 it is done by shorting pins `C12` (DATA_31) and `B2` (GND) on the extension connector `X3`.

 ## Verifying authenticated debug